 Bo Concept Furniture store

-Denmark’s biggest name in furniture branched out to Saigon and landed at Crescent Mall and Hai Ba Trung.
-If you are a fan of modern Nordic interior, this store, full of home furnishing essentials, is exactly what you are looking for.
-BoConcept offers high-quality chairs, tables and couches, all in that signature Danish style.
-Nice to know, BoConcept also has a branch in District 2, right next to Casa Nha.
+While you’re there, check out the store next door: Denmark’s biggest name in furniture BoConcept.
+You can also find BoConcept at Crescent Mall and Hai Ba Trung.
+If you are a fan of modern Nordic interior, this store, full of home furnishing essentials, is exactly what you are looking for: high-quality chairs, tables and couches, all in that signature Danish style.

 Affordability is a bit of a sliding scale here, but frankly, we love their high-end western style furniture.
 Interior store Casa Mia has several stylish sofas, tables and chairs on display and also offers some nice outdoor basic furniture.